-Hey, guys – originally we had another post scheduled but can’t pretend for it to be business as usual after the horrific events at Charlottesville.
+Hey, guys – originally I had another post scheduled but can’t pretend for it to be business as usual after the horrific events at Charlottesville.
 We need to address and talk about what happened – we must take sides.
 Silence only normalize this type of appalling racist rhetoric.
 We are horrified that we are facing a fight that our grandparents fought in WWII.
-If you follow us on twitter you know we have been very vocal about the events as well as the President remarks and his refusal to condemn the white supremacists.
+If you follow me on twitter you know we have been very vocal about the events as well as the President remarks and his refusal to condemn the white supremacists.

 Often times when events like this happen it’s easy to feel overwhelmed or that there is a lot of evil in the world.
-But we are more than happy to take a stand and be very clear that we are the United States of America – and our diversity is what makes us great!
+But I am more than happy to take a stand and be very clear that we are the United States of America – and our diversity is what makes us great!
 We are sharing a few ways to help make a difference and fight against this type of racial prejudice.

 3 Ways to Help after Charlottesville